FZRKexEr/vimrc/README.md

 - Beautiful and eye-protecting dark colorscheme.
 - Markdown support
 - Ready to use out of the box, no additional configuration required.
-- No other useless functions.
+- No other unnecessary functions. (eg: status line & buffer line)

 ## Screenshot